The Story Behind Common Grace

 We are a small 501(c)(3) non-profit organization based in Hawai'i that facilitates partnerships between public schools, business, civic, and faith-based communities to provide mentors for highly vulnerable children.
-Since 2002, we have helped over 3,000 children.

 Aries Jackson